-Just 15 miles east of Lisbon, Cascais has stunning beaches, 19th-century mansions, amazing seafood restaurants, fort, lighthouse and fantastic farmers market.
+Just 15 miles west of Lisbon, Cascais has stunning beaches, 19th-century mansions, amazing seafood restaurants, fort, lighthouse and fantastic farmers market.
 It’s the perfect place to stay for visits to Sintra, Cabo da Roca and Sintra Cascais National Park.

 Neutral during World War II, it was also a hub for spies.
 And the inspiration for James Bond.

 We arrived on a glorious sunny day in September and began our stay in Cascais in the best way possible – with a typical Portuguese lunch at Restaurant Taverna da Praca inside the Citadel of Cascais.
 We dove right into the Portuguese way of life, which includes a culture of eating and drinking.

 It was the first of many, many meals that included seafood, specifically cod, the beloved national dish of Portugal.
 We also enjoyed a refreshing glass of white wine while seated in a quiet courtyard.
 We were joined by the lovely Inês Oliveira of Visit Cascais who took us on a tour after lunch to show us more of the city.

 We walked around the Citadel, which was built between the 15th and 17th centuries to defend the coastline.
 It was once an official residence of the royal family.